argoproj-labs/hera/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Hera is a Python framework for constructing and submitting Argo Workflows.
-The main goal of Hera is to make Argo Workflows more accessible by abstracting away some setup that is typically necessary for constructing Argo workflows.
+The main goal of Hera is to make Argo Workflows more accessible by abstracting away some setup that is typically necessary for constructing workflows.

 Python functions are first class citizens in Hera - they are the atomic units (execution payload) that are submitted for remote execution.
 The framework makes it easy to wrap execution payloads into Argo Workflow tasks, set dependencies,